 Cats are animals of habit; they are deeply rooted in their home and their “hobbies,” so if something comes to disturb their usual routine, they can react differently.
 Many of these animals may not take the change well and show behaviors to strangers.

 The move can turn into a stressful situation for the family when moving house with a cat.
 Although it is not possible to have a conversation with your cat, you should know that there are several ways to find out if your cat is happy, relaxed, or on the contrary, if he is upset and distressed.
-If you are about to moving house with a cat and you are concerned about how your cat may react to this change, you should know the following.
+If you are about to move house with a cat and you are concerned about how your cat may react to this change, you should know the following.
 In this article, we can share your moving house with a cat: top tips and how to settle a cat into a new home.

 Before moving with Cats